-This course will be delivered 100% online using an asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
+This course will be delivered in a hybrid format, using bot classroom instruction and asynchronous online instruction via Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on January 23, 2019.
+The course site will be available on January 21, 2020.